HaxeFlixel/flixel-docs/documentation/02_handbook/16-keyboard.html.md

 	if (FlxG.keys.justPressed.LEFT)
 	{
 		// The left arrow key has just been pressed
-		// This code is only execute once, on the frame immediately after the key has been pressed }
+		// This code is only executed once, on the frame immediately after the key has been pressed }

 	if (FlxG.keys.justReleased.LEFT)
 	{
 		// The left arrow key has just been released
-		// This code is only execute once, on the frame immediately after the key has been released }
+		// This code is only executed once, on the frame immediately after the key has been released }

 	super.update(elapsed);